 At first glance Joe’s work can seem uncouth and grim, but on reflection you begin to see the fearful six-year old in every painting.
 Joe is also a poet and writer and during the interview he took out his book of poetry, and read me a poem he had just written, entitled ‘1979’ which bled out his young childhood of violence and fear.
 I couldn’t help but feel warmed by Joe and his incredible work.

-You can see and buy prints of the British Artist Joe Machine’s work at www.amuti87.co.uk.
+See joe-machine.com.
 A book of short stories entitled ‘Unseen Animal’ is out now.

 words Dara Reilly